Your first visit

 Louisiana Cafe serves a delicious lunch and dinner menu as well as a wide selection of cakes to go with your afternoon tea or coffee.
 Enjoy your food and drinks inside or outside on the terrace with a panoramic sea-view and overlooking Alexander Calder's magnificent sculptures.

-Louisiana's Collection includes more than 4,000 works and is therefor shown in rotating selective presentations - besides individual features that are almost always on view along with works in The Sculpture Park.
+Louisiana's Collection includes more than 4,000 works and is therefore shown in varying and rotating selective presentations.
+Some individual features, however, are almost always on view (Giacometti, Jorn etc.) along with the works in The Sculpture Park.